Sebastian Koch

 Sebastian Koch is a German television and film actor.
-He is known for roles in the 2007 Academy Award-winning film The Lives of Others, in Steven Spielberg's Bridge of Spies, and as Otto Düring in the fifth season of the Showtime series Homeland.
+He is known for roles in the 2007 Academy Award-winning film The Lives of Others, Black Book (film), in Steven Spielberg's Bridge of Spies, and as Otto Düring in the fifth season of the Showtime series Homeland.

 Early life and education

-Sebastian Koch was born in Karlsruhe, Baden-Württemberg, West Germany.
+Sebastian Koch was born in 1962 in Karlsruhe, Baden-Württemberg, West Germany.
 He grew up in Stuttgart with his mother, a single parent.

 He originally wanted to be a musician, but a production by artistic director Claus Peymann influenced him in the late 1970s to change careers to become an actor.
 From 1982 to 1985, Koch studied at the Otto Falckenberg School of the Performing Arts in Munich.

 Career

 Theatre

 Koch has played many different roles on stage.
 He acted in Peer Gynt and Leonce in Leonce and Lena at the municipal theatre of Darmstadt.

 At the Schiller Theatre in Berlin he played the character Roller in Schiller's The Robbers and Orest in Goethe's Iphigenie auf Tauris.

 He also took over the role of Lord Goring in Oscar Wilde's An Ideal Husband in the Bochum Playhouse, under the direction of Armin Holz.